-- When requesting an internal transfer of funds between two bank accounts via mobile app.
+- When requesting an internal transfer of funds between two bank accounts via a mobile app.
 Many of these are not instantaneous, impacting the overall customer experience.

-- When sending an online email via website to the bank’s customer service department with a question, and the response is days later – or never!
+- When sending an online email via a website to the bank’s customer service department with a question, and the response is days later – or never!